afborchert/astl-c/README.md

 the trivial case `for(;;)` always as a syntax tree with the operator `"for"` and four operands representing the initialization, the condition, the increment, and the body of the loop.
-Following attribution rule would match all for loops:
+Following attribution rules would match all for loops:

 ```